AndyCYao/personal_webpage/content/courses/cmpt318.md

 if data does not pass the normality test, we can transform the data by taking log, or square, or square root, to try for normality again

 #### Levenes Test
-test to see if two distributions have the same variance
+test to see if two samples  have the same variance

 #### Type 1 Error
 This is when we incorrectly reject the null hypothesis